dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 img = Image.open('data/not_labeled/IMG_20191203_164256.jpg')
 ```

-We can use pass the image into the `end2end_detect` function to run the inference.
+We can pass the image into the `end2end_detect` function to run the inference.
 ```python
 pred_dict = model_type.end2end_detect(img, valid_tfms, model,
                                       class_map=class_map,